brefphp/extra-php-extensions/Readme.md

 #### Use Github actions

 Prepare the changelog with some release notes.
 Then push your changes to `prepare-release` branch.
-The Github Action will build an publish layers and then commit the `checksums.json` and `layers.json` to your PR.
+The Github Action will build an publish layers and then commit the `layers.json` to your PR.

 Now you will just merge and create a tag.